Chemotherapy Causes Chronic Nerve Pain in Nearly Half of Cancer Patients

 When these medications don’t work, Vega would prescribe moderate to strong opioids.

-“While efforts to reduce opioid use exist due to risk of addiction or misuses, for cancer patients, these medications may be the only way for patients to continue to tolerate their cancer-directed treatments and preserve quality of life,” he added.
+“While efforts to reduce opioid use exist due to risk of addiction or misuses, for cancer patients, these medications may be the only way for patients to continue to tolerate their cancer-directed treatments and preserve quality of life,” he said.

 Combining Treatments

-To mitigate side effects, doctors may adjust chemotherapy regimens—pausing and restarting treatment, slowing infusions, adjusting how often treatments are given, changing the method of administration, lowering doses, or shortening treatment duration—according to Vega.
+To mitigate side effects, doctors may adjust chemotherapy regimens—pausing and restarting treatment, slowing infusions, adjusting how often treatments are given, changing the method of administration, lowering doses, or shortening treatment duration, according to Vega.

 A Difficult Choice

 Severe nerve pain drives some cancer patients to reduce their chemotherapy dose or stop treatment entirely.
-According to Vega, the decision to adjust or discontinue chemotherapy is made through shared decision-making, where patients, their oncologist, and the palliative care team weigh the risks and benefits.
+According to Vega, the decision to adjust or discontinue chemotherapy is made through shared decision-making, where patients, their oncologist, and a palliative care team weigh the risks and benefits.
+Stopping treatment worsens outcomes and increases cancer-related mortality.

-However, stopping treatment worsens treatment outcomes and increases cancer-related mortality.
-For some, CIPN persists for years despite their cancer already being in remission and their last dose of chemo taken years ago.
-For others, the pain is so unbearable that they decline further treatment and choose quality of life with fewer symptoms from cancer treatments—a devastating choice with no real alternative.
+For some, CIPN persists for years after the final dose of chemo despite that their cancer is already in remission.
+For others, the pain is so unbearable that they decline further treatment and choose quality of life with fewer symptoms from cancer treatments—often a devastating choice with no real alternative.

 She has since developed Type 2 diabetes, which has exacerbated her neuropathy, and has been working on keeping her diabetes under control.